Salvia rosmarinus

 -

 Rosemary does best in light, slightly acidic, dry to medium, well-drained soils in full sun.
-It tolerates drought, partial shade, salt, heavy pruning, and most soil types.
+It tolerates drought, partial shade, salt, heavy pruning, and most soil types except clay.
 It is easily transplanted and rooted.
 However, it has a low tolerance for wet, humid environments and requires careful tending in an appropriate spot.
 Once the bloom has passed, severely pruning is an option to encourage dense foliage growth.
 Rosemary plants are slow to germinate from seed, and gardeners might find more success propagating from stem cuttings, layering, or division.

 Rosemary is at home in many types of landscapes and gardens: butterfly, pollinator, children's, rock, winter, edible, and cutting gardens.
 Position it near a patio or in a play area.
 It is suitable for containers, as low hedges or borders, and in places where it can cascade.
-Rosemary is deer resistant.

 Quick ID Hints: